Wearing Tefillin before the Bar Mitzvah:

-Dispute: It is disputed as to when a father becomes obligated to buy Tefillin for his son, and educate him in the Mitzvah of wearing Tefillin.
+The dispute: It is disputed as to when a father becomes obligated to buy Tefillin for his son, and educate him in the Mitzvah of wearing Tefillin.
 Some Poskim rule a father is obligated to buy Tefillin for his son, to educate him in Mitzvos, as soon as his son is mature enough to guard the Tefillin with purity.
 This means that the child is mature enough to refrain from flatulence while wearing them, and to refrain from sleeping in them, and refrain from entering with them into a bathroom, even to urinate.
 [This is approximately the age of 9 or 10 years old.]
-However there is an opinion that says that this level of maturity only applies to a child that is over 13 years of age but has not yet grown two hairs, [in which case he is to be educated in Tefillin despite not being Biblically obligated due to his alck of two hairs].
-However a child that is under 13 years of age is not at all to be educated to wear Tefillin, as he does not yet have the knowledge to guard it.
+However there is an opinion who says that this level of maturity only applies to a child that is over 13 years of age but has not yet grown two hairs, [in which case he is to be educated in Tefillin despite not being Biblically obligated due to his lack of two hairs].
+However, a child that is under 13 years of age is not at all to be educated to wear Tefillin, as he does not yet have the knowledge to guard it.

-Final ruling: Practically, the old custom of Ashkenazi Jewry is not to educate the child to wear Tefillin until he becomes Bar Mitzvah.
+The final ruling: Practically, the old custom of Ashkenazi Jewry is not to educate the child to wear Tefillin until he becomes Bar Mitzvah.
 Nevertheless, today the custom is to educate the child to wear Tefillin 2-3 months prior to his Bar Mitzvah.
 [The Chabad custom is for the child to wear the Tefillin two months prior to his Bar Mitzvah.
 At first however the child is to start wearing the Tefillin without a blessing.
 After the passing of a few weeks, when the child now knows how to wear the Tefillin properly, a blessing may be recited.
-The child is to remain wearing the Tefillin during the entire Shacharis prayer.
+The child is to remain wearing the Tefillin during the entire Shacharis prayer.]

 When is the child to be educated in Rabbeinu Tam, before or after his Bar Mitzvah?